-Patient identification.
-Patients with SLE were identified in EHR data using algorithms that required patients to be associated with an IDN, to mitigate for the effects of unobserved services, and have ≥ 2 SLE-related encounters ≥ 60 days apart and ≥ 1 pharmacy claim for an SLE-related medication; or ≥ 2 SLE-related encounters ≥ 60 days apart, of which ≥ 1 was a visit to a rheumatologist11.
-An SLE-related healthcare encounter was defined by the assignment of an ICD-9-CM code 710.0 or ICD-10-CM code M32.X to the patient's EHR for hospitalization, office or clinic visit, ED visit, or other outpatient service visit.
-SLE-related medications, immunosuppressive agents, systemic corticosteroids, and biologics.
+Patients with SLE were identified in EHR data using algorithms that required patients to be associated with an IDN, to mitigate for the effects of unobserved services, and have $\geq 2$ SLErelated encounters $\geq 60$ days apart and $\geq 1$ pharmacy claim for an SLE-related medication OR $\geq 2$ SLE-related encounters $\geq 60$ days apart, of which $\geq 1$ was a visit to a rheumatologist(11).
+An SLE-related health care encounter was defined by the assignment of an ICD-9-CM code 710.0 or ICD-10-CM code M32.X to the patient's EHR for hospitalization, office or clinic visit, ED visit, or other outpatient service visit.
+SLE-related medications included 4 drug classes used to manage SLE: antimalarial medications, immunosuppressive agents, systemic corticosteroids, and biologics.

-Disease severity (mild, moderate, or severe) was determined for each patient by a healthcare utilization-based algorithm derived from the severity of diagnoses listed on claims, prescription drug claims, and conditions associated with SLE severity available in nonlaboratory claims (e.g., renal impairment was considered moderate and endstage renal disease was considered severe)9.
-Disease severity was determined for each patient during each year of the study, and the severity assigned to a particular year was the highest severity category attained by the patient during that year (see Supplementary Table 1, available with the online version of this article, for full description of the SLE severity algorithm).
+Disease severity (mild, moderate, or severe) was determined for each patient by a health care utilization-based algorithm derived from the severity of diagnoses listed on claims, prescription drug claims, and conditions associated with SLE severity available in nonlaboratory claims (e.g., renal impairment was considered moderate and end-stage renal disease was considered severe)(9).
+Disease severity was determined for each patient during each year of the study, and the severity assigned to a particular year was the highest severity category attained by the patient during that year (see Supplementary Table 1 for full description of the SLE severity algorithm).